Reviews You Can Rely On

 By Ally Arcuri ⋅ Review Editor

 A good trail running shoe is characterized by its performance on the dirt and the occasional snowfield, river crossing, and slippery rock race.
-As a result, we've tested all contenders over a wide range of surfaces and environments over the years.
-We have taken time to run across sandy trails, scree-laden alpine mountains, and everything in between.
-We've run thousands of miles over varied terrain in South America, Canada, Europe, and the United States.
-We've visited the summits of mountains, trained on the beach, run through the valleys, and sweated it out in the desert.
-We have entered races in these shoes and executed our own unsanctioned and unsupported endeavors.
+We test on sandy trails, scree-laden alpine mountains, and everything in between.
+We've run thousands of miles on trails from South America to Canada and Europe to the United States.
+We've summited mountains, trained on the beach, run races, and sweated it out in the desert.

 Beyond just field testing with an amazing group of runners, we also dig deep into details in our testing facility in Lake Tahoe.